sixtyfortyapp/sixtyfortyapp.github.io/README.md

 ### Features:

-* Rebalancing summary shows asset allocation error
+* Rebalance summary shows asset allocation error
 * History plots to monitor asset and account volatility
 * Rebalance with cash flows in/out of account
 * Rebalance individual accounts or across multiple accounts